OpenTermsArchive/contrib-versions/Foursquare/Privacy Policy.md

 API or Data Files

 We share Data with third party developers via our API, which may also involve those third party developers agreeing to share Data about Partner End-Users with us.
-They have committed not to share Partner End-User Data with us: if it comprises PII. or without the Partner End-User giving prior consent to such sharing.
-(We also share Data with third party developers via data files but this does not involve those third party developers sharing Partner End-user Data with us.)
+In some cases, they have committed not to share Partner End-User Data with us if it comprises PII or without the Partner End-User consenting to the sharing.
+We may also share Data with third party developers via flat data files, and may receive a flat data file from developers in return.

 SDK Products

 App developers may partner with us to use our SDK, which they integrate into their own apps to help them identify when Partner End-Users are near interesting places of relevance to their service (e.g. a nearby store with respect to which they can offer a coupon), identify accurate venue data (such as the geo-coordinates of a restaurant or store) or to identify when their end users have visited a specific venue (“Visit Data”).
-When partners use our SDK, we may receive certain Partner End-User Data back (e.g. wifi end points, Visit Data, and other Data), including Data about users of our Consumer Services, if the Partner End-Users are also Foursquare Users.
+When partners use our SDK, we may receive certain Partner End-User Data back (e.g. wifi end points, Visit Data, and other Data).
+We may incorporate such Partner End-User Data into our Enterprise Services, and if contractually permitted, license such Partner End-User Data to business partners.
+In some cases, if contractually permitted, we may share non-identifying IDs such as an advertising IDs or other pseudonymized data.

+In addition, we may acquire data from third parties and append such information to Partner End-User Data.
+We will delete Partner End-User Data if requested by our partners.

+In the event that a Partner End-User is also a Foursquare User, we may combine all data about the user into a single profile.

 Part III – Individuals Who Are Not Foursquare Users or Partner End-Users